srid/ka/README.md

 # ka

-`ka` is in active research phase, and is highly volatile.
-But, if you are curious, you may run it on your notebook ([neuron] notes work with title IDs); `ka` works with a folder of Markdown files linked to one another (wiki-links are supported).
+`ka` is in active research phase, and is highly volatile. `ka` works with a folder of Markdown files linked to one another (wiki-links are supported).
+If you are curious, begin by running `ka` on the ./guide notebook, before trying it out on your own notebook.

 Project goals: